jash-kapoor/SE_Project/README.md

-LuxWatch 🕰️ - E-commerce Watch Store LuxWatch is a full-stack e-commerce website showcasing luxury watches.
+LuxWatch 🕰️ - E-commerce Watch Store LuxWatch is a full-stack e-commerce website showcasing Timeless Elegance.
 The watches are stored in a MongoDB database and fetched via an Express.js API, then displayed dynamically using React.

 Features ✅ Watches stored and retrieved from a MongoDB-based API